ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Notes / references for various algorithms below.

+## Longest Common Prefix
+Find the longest common n chars in an array of strings.
+Ie find the longest common prefix.

+### Key Features
+* Array of string is of type char**
+* Input array is instantiated using malloc() and each string assigned within the array using strdup()
+* The result is returned as a char*, so used malloc and stored in a buffer with a string terminating char

 ## Plus One
 Increase the value of a number, represented by an array, by one.
 Needs to allow for carry-over and thus resizing the array.